harvard-edtech/caccl-deploy/README.md

 #### connect

-For connecting to peripheral services, like the DocumentDb or RDS/Mysql database via the app's ec2 ssh bastion host.
-It first uses the AWS API To copy your ssh public key to the bastion host using the [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html) feature.
-Then it outputs the necessary shell commands to establish an ssh tunnel through the bastion host.
+For connecting to peripheral services, like the DocumentDb or RDS/Mysql database.
+The command provisions an ephemeral bastion instance by invoking the `PrivSecBastionLauncher` lambda (part of the `automated-privsec-agent-install` project), waits for the instance's SSM agent to come online, then establishes an SSM port-forwarding session through it to the service.
+The tunnel runs in the foreground; press Ctrl-C to close it.

+The bastion instance is temporary: it shuts itself down (and terminates) when its TTL expires.
+Each `connect` invocation launches a fresh instance, so expect the 1-2 minute startup wait on every connect.

+##### prerequisites

+- the `aws` cli and the [session-manager-plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) must be installed
+- your IAM user/role needs the `TempBastionUserAccess` managed policy (created by the `automated-privsec-agent-install` stack).
+Note: the policy's `ssm:TerminateSession` statement is scoped to sessions prefixed with `${aws:username}`; if you authenticate with assumed roles/SSO and session cleanup fails, that statement may need to be relaxed to `session/*`.
+- the app's deploy config must reference a shared infra stack (`infraStackName`) whose stack exports `<infraStackName>-private-subnet-id` and `<infraStackName>-common-security-group-id`

 ##### options

 - `-a`/`--app` (required) - the name of the app
 - `-l`/`--list` - list the services available to connect to
 - `-s` / `--service` - service to connect to; use `--list` to see what is available
-- `-k` / `--public-key` - path to the ssh public key file to use (default: "~/.ssh/id_rsa.pub")
-- `-q` / `--quiet` - restrict output to only the ssh tunnel command
-- `-S` / `--sleep` - sleep for this many seconds as the tunnel "keepalive" command (default: 60)
 - `--local-port` - attach tunnel to a non-default local port
+- `--ttl` - ephemeral bastion time-to-live in seconds; defaults to the launcher setting (3600)
+- `--print-only` - dry run; print the commands that would launch a bastion, wait for it, open the tunnel and connect a client, without running any of them.
+Nothing is created, so the instance id is shown as `<INSTANCE_ID>` for you to substitute from the output of the first command.
+The printed `lambda invoke` matches your local aws cli version (v2 needs `--cli-binary-format raw-in-base64-out`, which v1 doesn't accept)

 ##### example

 You want to see what services are available to connect to, and then connect to MySQL.
 You already have MySQL running locally, so for this example we will bind the tunnel to the local port, 3307 (instead of the default 3306).
-You also want to give yourself several minutes to establish a client connection, so bump the "sleep" value to 300 seconds.

 ```
 $ caccl-deploy connect -a my-app --list
 Valid `--service=` options:
   mysql
   redis
-$ caccl-deploy connect -a my-app -s mysql --local-port 3307 --sleep 300
+$ caccl-deploy connect -a my-app -s mysql --local-port 3307
 ```

 Output:

 ```
-Your public key, /home/foo/.ssh/id_rsa.pub, has temporarily been placed on the bastion instance
-You have ~60s to establish the ssh tunnel

-# tunnel command:
-ssh -f -L 3307:my-app-db-cluster.cluster-cnrqypmjblyx.us-east-1.rds.amazonaws.com:3306 -o StrictHostKeyChecking=no ec2-user@12.34.56.78 sleep 300
+Requesting ephemeral bastion for my-app...
+Launched bastion i-0abc123def456
+waiting for the bastion's SSM agent to come online (0s elapsed); a new instance can take 1-2 minutes...

+Tunnel is up!

 # mysql client command:
 mysql -uroot -pxxxxxxxxxx --port 3307 -h 127.0.0.1

+The bastion expires at 2026-01-01T13:00:00Z
+Press Ctrl-C to close the tunnel
 ```

+For DocumentDb note that the db clusters run mongo 3.6 or 5.0; if your locally-installed client is newer it may refuse the connection.
+A docker-based client works well, e.g.: `docker run --rm -it --net host mongo:3.6 mongo --ssl --sslAllowInvalidHostnames --sslAllowInvalidCertificates --username root --password xxxx --port 27017 127.0.0.1`.

 ---